wojiushixiaobai/coco/README.md

 ## Setting

 You need update config.py settings as you need, Be aware of:

 *YOU MUST SET SOME CONFIG THAT CONFIG POINT*

 They are:

-    JUMPSERVER_URL:
+    CORE_HOST:
     BOOTSTRAP_TOKEN:

 Also some config you need kown: